Cameron-Van-Eck/Cameron-Van-Eck.github.io/teachradio2020.md

 ### Lectures:
+Lectures will be streamed/recorded on Zoom at this link: https://dunlap.zoom.us/j/3476925434

 Lectures will be posted here as PDFs when available.
 Recordings will also be posted (if I decide to record the lectures.)